 Occasionally in our back yard, we get some skunks.
 This is not really a common site but we do get one or two skunks roaming in the ravine in the summer months.
 I am not really sure if it is one or two because it is hard to tell the difference.
 If there are two they really look alike.
-Even though we didn’t mind, a neighbour decided to contact a skunk removal Toronto technician to take care of the issue particularly because of the smell.
+Even though we didn’t mind, a neighbor decided to contact a skunk removal Toronto technician to take care of the issue particularly because of the smell.

 I wouldn’t mind to have the opportunity to monitor our skunks a bit more.
 After doing some research I learned that skunks are intelligent and usually good natured which is something that validated our experience with them.
 Our neighbours primary concern is that their smell.
 Also, it was the issue of rabies.
 A lot of skunks, more so than raccoons, can carry rabies.
 In that sense I agreed to have them removed from our area.